Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_reranker/monot5.md

     - default is `castorini/monot5-3b-msmarco-10k`

 - (Optional) `batch`
-    - Specify batch size of the query to the TART model.
+    - Specify the batch size of the query to the TART model.
     - default is 64.

 ## **Example config.yaml**